goschtl/zope/zope2book/trunk/source/Contributions.rst

 helped with the conversion of the text from ``Structured Text`` to ``ReStructured Text``.

+Jo <jo at winfix dot it> has contributed a number of spelling corrections.

 Anyone who added a comment to the online BackTalk edition of the first online edition of this book contributed greatly.
 Thank you!